dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 The new config `file-uploader-2` will have 3 pods all sharing the same storage.

-&#x3009;Get the names of the new pods:
+&#8680; Get the names of the new pods:

     oc get pods